neccton-algo/Neccton_Super_Resolution/README.md

 The data required to run the Notebook are:

 - High resolution fields (for validation)
-- Low resolution field upsampled to the the HR grid as an input of the neural network
+- Low resolution fields upsampled to the the HR grid as an input of the neural network
 - The High resolution land mask
 - The weights of the NN

-The HR and LR field result from a run from the Topaz 5 and Topaz 2 data assimilation system respectively, which relies on a coupled sea-ice / ocean over the Arctic and the North Atlantic.
+The HR and LR fields result from a run from the Topaz 5 and Topaz 2 data assimilation system respectively, which relies on a coupled ocean / sea-ice model (HYCOM / CICE) over the Arctic and the North Atlantic sea.
 They are available through FTP (details provided in the code).
 For now, only the Sea Surface Temperature variable is available.

 ## Baseline